chriss-mo/League23/README.md

 ## Framing a Prediction Problem
 Our prediction model aims to answer the question: **How likely can a team get the first to three towers?** In other words, given the statistics that are an indicator of team strength, can we predict whether or not a team will be able to beat their opponent to destroy three towers?
 This problem is a binary classification problem, as we are trying to predict the binary column `firsttothreetowers`.
-For our test statistic, we would want to use precision, as we can handle more false negatives by doing further analysis on different features.
+For our test statistic, we will use accuracy, as we want to reduce false positives, and can easily do further analysis on false negatives.

 ## Baseline Model
 *coming soon*